manthanbhave99/Language-Translation-using-Gemini/README.md

 Build a local desktop app (Python 3.14) that:

-* Lets the user paste/type text
+* Lets the user speak/type text
-* Lets the user pick one of 5 languages from a dropdown
+* Lets the user pick one of the given languages from a dropdown
 * Sends a prompt to Gemini and returns **short, direct** translated text
 * Shows the translated text in the GUI
+* Read aloud the translated text.

+How It Works

+User selects target language
+Enters text OR clicks mic button for voice input
+App sends text to Gemini translation model
+Translated output appears in the result box

 ---